sbt/sbt-site/src/main/paradox/getting-started.md

 @@ snip[addMappingsToSiteDir](../../sbt-test/site/can-have-custom-mappings/build.sbt) { #addMappingsToSiteDir }

-## ScalaDoc APIs
+## Scaladoc APIs

-To include ScalaDoc with your site, add the following line to your `build.sbt`:
+To include Scaladoc with your site, add the following line to your `build.sbt`:

 @@ snip[enablePlugin](../../sbt-test/site/can-add-scaladoc/build.sbt) { #enablePlugin }

-This will default to putting the ScalaDoc under the `latest/api` directory on the website.
+This will default to putting the Scaladoc under the `latest/api` directory on the website.
 You can change this with the `siteSubdirName` key in the `SiteScaladoc` scope:

 @@ snip[siteSubdirName](../../sbt-test/site/can-add-scaladoc/build.sbt) { #siteSubdirName }